globelabs/gl-docs/README.md

 **Overview**

 This API allows a web application to query the location of one or more mobile devices that are connected to a mobile operator network.
-The Globe Labs LBS is a RESTful interface based on OneAPI GSMA Location API v3 (RESTFul NETAPI).
+The Globe Labs LBS is a RESTful interface.

 Note: All API calls must include the access_token as one of the Universal Resource Identifier (URI) parameters.
 This can be requested beforehand via the Subscriber Consent Workflow.